swiewior/TTSNotifier/README.md

 Original Author: Mark Injerd

 Course: Development of Applications for Mobile Devices II
 Semestral project from programming in Android: TTS Notifier
-Author: Sebastian Wiewióra
-VSB - Technical University of Ostrava

 TTS Notifier does pretty much what the app name says it does.
 It reads out your notifications for you so you don't have to read them yourself and it comes with some more features like caller name announcement, message reading, battery state announcement, location proximity announcement.
 It comes with lot of customisation options.